Why Are there Lemon Laws and Lemons?

 What Should You Look for When Determining If Your Car Is a Lemon?

 There are several defects you should be on the lookout for to determine whether or not your car is a lemon.
-Here are a few of the characterizes that your car may suffer from poor build quality:
+Here are a few of the characteristics that your car, truck, SUV or motorcycle may suffer from poor build quality:

 Engine — Turbulent engine shaking, smoke (black, white, or blue), and visible oil puddles underneath your car are clear signs of a defective engine.
 Your check engine light may engage, and the engine itself can experience overheating.
 Pay attention to sounds too; an abnormally loud engine can indicate a problem.